Did you know that:

 - Attention to clients: Four times a year our clients get e-mailed statements regarding the assets accumulated in their pension accounts, and they can review that information on the INVL self-service portal at their convenience.

-- Exceptional long-term results: For the most recent 5 year period, INVL’s pension funds were the best performers in most pension fund categories in terms of the return they earned, and for the last 10 years were the best in all categories, excluding life-cycle funds (as per the pension fund results reported by the Bank of Lithuania for three quarters of 2018).
+- Exceptional long-term results: For the most recent 5 year period, INVL’s pension funds were the best performers in most pension fund categories in terms of the average annual return they earned, excluding life-cycle funds (as per the pension fund results reported by the Bank of Lithuania for the end of 2018).

 - You can sign a 2nd pillar pension accumulation agreement electronically.